Lana Del Rey Knows Exactly What To Do With This Year

 There’s still that otherworld quality to her music, like she was secretly born 200 years ago and is sometimes visible in the back of historical photos, like Jack Nicholson at the end of The Shining.
 That plays out in a specific way in her music: Unlike the arch self-examination or ‘80s earnestness of most current pop, nobody ever falls out of love in a Lana Del Rey song.

 The premise of every Lana Del Rey song is usually a combination of the following: a.
 I am crazy, b.
 I am high, c.
 I am great, d.
 Our tragic love endures.
 Lana Del Rey does not lay awake in the early hours, interrogating her own motives and worrying about wanting a little too much.
 In Lana Del Rey songs, there is but one doomed, eternal romance.
 People laugh “LIKE GOD” in Lana Del Rey songs.
-You may fall into a life of drugs (“he loves me with every beat of his cocaine heart,” “Born To Die”) or crime (“caught up in the game, that was the last I heard,” “Blue Jeans”) or literally die (“there’s no remedy for memory,” “Dark Paradise”), but you will forever be in love with the protagonist of a Lana Del Rey song.
+You may fall into a life of drugs (“he loves me with every beat of his cocaine heart,” “Off To The Races”) or crime (“caught up in the game, that was the last I heard,” “Blue Jeans”) or literally die (“there’s no remedy for memory,” “Dark Paradise”), but you will forever be in love with the protagonist of a Lana Del Rey song.

 Case in point: On Lorde’s excellent new album Melodrama, she notes, “I love you ‘til my breathing stops; I love you ‘til you call the cops on me.”
 Delivered with some irony, the line is a self-aware (and ostensibly more relatable) admission that beneath whatever cool, controlled exterior Lorde may project, she can come undone, heart of hearts, in the face of this heartbreak.
 Well, you wouldn’t hear such talk on a Lana Del Rey album!
 First off, Lana Del Rey tells you upfront, guns ablaze, all about her deal. (“Everybody knows that I’m a mess — I’m craaaaazy,” she informs the listener on the opening track, “Cruel World,” of Ultraviolence.)
 But more to the point: A line like that would imply imbalance — that Lana Del Rey had been left unwanted. (“You’re craaaazy for me,” Ibid.)
 Will you still love Lana Del Rey when she is no longer young and beautiful?
 She knows you will.